Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

 ## How to make a good formated code

-First of all, you have to name your variables correctly by describing what they are doing.
-You can make it better by commenting your code.
+First of all, all variables should be named correctly by describing what they are doing.
+The code should be commented to.

-Also, there is a package which is allowing you to enhance your code by formatting it.
+Also, there is a package which enhance the code by formatting it.
 It's called Black : [Feel free to check the documentation](https://black.readthedocs.io/en/stable/)

-You can install and run it by using those commands:
+Install it and run it by using those commands:
 ```
 pip install black
 python -m black {source_file_or_directory}